Important Information About Novel Coronavirus (COVID-19)

 Coronavirus Tests and Antibody Tests in Idaho, Utah and Wyoming

-Sterling Urgent Care offers three COVID-19 tests in Idaho, Utah and Wyoming at its urgent care centers:
+Sterling Urgent Care offers COVID-19 tests in Idaho, Utah and Wyoming at its urgent care centers by appointment only:

 Nasal swab active virus tests